baryhuang/company-os/README.md

 This is the actual system my team uses to run our company.
 We've processed 50+ days of meeting transcripts into 16 knowledge dimensions with 800+ structured nodes.
 Every strategic decision we've made traces back to a conversation.

 I open-source it because founders should show their work, not just talk about AI.

 ---

-## Technical details

-See [TECHNICAL.md](TECHNICAL.md) for architecture, configuration, and deployment details.

----